Crime of passion: Crimes of passion and juries

 "The popular jury trials for murder leave the prosecutor with no recourse.
 He can appeal a jury verdict or a sentence and be supported by the higher court, as in Lopes, but each case returns to the state jury tribunal...In this jury system the jury decides according to its conscience not according to the law."

 A study prepared for the National Council on the Rights of Women found that:

 "[the jury] "doesn't evaluate the crime in itself, but instead evaluates the victim and the accused's life, trying to show how adapted each one is to what they imagine should be the correct behavior for a husband and wife....The man can always be acquitted if the defense manages to convince the jury that he was a good and honest worker, a dedicated father and husband, while the woman was unfaithful and did not fulfill her responsibilities as a housewife and mother....This way the ones involved in the crime are judged distinctly.
 Men and women are attributed different roles, in a pattern that excludes citizenship and equality of rights."

 Brazil is not the only country where there are or have been controversies about juries in crimes of passion cases; the ability of juries to return fair verdicts in crimes of passion in the French Third Republic was a major issue.
 In India, it was a crime of passion that led to the abolition of jury trials, after a man was acquitted by a jury for killing his wife's lover.

 By country

+Argentina

+In Argentina, crimes of passion are treated seriously and the Penal Code of Argentina provides harsh punishments for killing a romantic or sexual partner under the aggravating factor of vínculo (bond) between the victim and the perpetrator.
+If the accused is found guilty without mitigating factors, the only possible sentence for this aggravated type of homicide is life imprisonment.

+The sentence of life imprisonment can be mitigated by mental defect (even if legally sane) and others such as heavy influence of negative emotions, which is known as emoción violenta (violent emotion).